MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/a-b-experimentation.md

 A/B experimentation and offline evaluation are both essential components in the development of AI applications, each serving unique purposes that complement each other.

 Offline evaluation involves testing AI models using test datasets to measure their performance on various metrics such as fluency and coherence.
-After selecting a model in the GitHub Model marketplace, offline preproduction evaluation is crucial for initial model validation during integration testing, allowing you to identify potential issues and make improvements before deploying the model or application to production.
+After selecting a model in the Azure AI Model Catalog or GitHub Model marketplace, offline preproduction evaluation is crucial for initial model validation during integration testing, allowing you to identify potential issues and make improvements before deploying the model or application to production.

 However, offline evaluation has its limitations.
 It can't fully capture the complex interactions that occur in real-world scenarios.
 This is where A/B experimentation comes into play.
 By deploying different versions of the AI model or UX features to live users, A/B experimentation provides insights into how the model and application performs in real-world conditions.
 This helps you understand user behavior, identify unforeseen issues, and measure the impact of changes on model evaluation metrics, operational metrics (for example, latency) and business metrics (for example, account sign-ups, conversions, etc.).